Nonmodal amplification of stochastic disturbances in strongly elastic channel flows: Main result: Variance amplification in elasticity-dominated flows

-The analytical expressions for $\trace \, (\bT_j^{-1})$, $j = 1,2$, were derived in~\cite{Bamieh2001}; these can be used to obtain a formula for $\tilde{f}_0 (k_z) = f_N (k_z)$, which is illustrated in FIG.~\ref{fig.f0}.
-In Couette flow, the expression for $\tilde{g}_0 (k_z)$ simplifies to $- (k_z^2/4) \, \trace \, (\bT_2^{-2} \bT_1^{-1})$, and an explicit $k_z$-dependence of $\tilde{g}_0$ can be derived after some manipulation.
-The resulting formula for $\tilde{g}_0 (k_z)$ is used to generate the plot in FIG.~\ref{fig.g0}; from this plot we observe the non-monotonic character of $\tilde{g}_0 (k_z)$, with peak values at $k_z \approx 2.07$ (in Couette flow) and $k_z \approx 2.24$ (in Poiseuille flow).
-Streamwise velocity flow structures that contain the most variance in respective flows with these two spanwise wavenumbers are shown in FIG.~\ref{fig.u1}.
-The most amplified sets of fluctuations are given by high (hot colors) and low (cold colors) speed streaks.
-In Couette flow the streaks occupy the entire channel width, and in Poiseuille flow they are antisymmetric with respect to the channel's centerline.
-These flow structures have striking resemblance to the initial conditions responsible for the largest transient growth in Newtonian fluids~\cite{Butler1992}.
-Despite similarities, the fluctuations shown in FIG.~\ref{fig.u1} and in Ref.~\cite{Butler1992} arise due to fundamentally different physical mechanisms: in high $Re$-flows of Newtonian fluids, vortex tilting is the main driving force for amplification; in high $\mu$/low $Re$-flows of viscoelastic fluids, it is the energy exchange mechanism mentioned earlier~\cite{Nazish2008b}.
+The analytical expressions for $\trace \, (\bS_{\mrk}^{-1})$ with $\mrk = \{ \mbox{os}, \mbox{sq} \}$ were derived in~\cite{Bamieh2001}; these are used to evaluate $\tilde{f}_0 (k_z) = f_N (k_z)$, which is illustrated in Figure~\ref{fig.f0}.
+The behavior of this function, as well as function $\tilde{f}_1 (k_z)$ in Figure~\ref{fig.f1}, is governed by viscous dissipation.
+In Couette flow, the expression for $\tilde{g}_0$ simplifies to \beq \tilde{g}_0 (k_z) \; = \; - (k_z^2/4) \, \trace \left( \bSos^{-2} \bSsq^{-1} \right) \; = \; - (k_z^2/4) \, \trace \left( \Delta^{-2} \Delta \, \Delta^{-2} \right), \eeq and an explicit $k_z$-dependence of $\tilde{g}_0$ can be derived after some manipulation.
+The resulting expression for $\tilde{g}_0 (k_z)$ is used to generate the plot in Figure~\ref{fig.g0}; from this plot we observe the non-monotonic character of $\tilde{g}_0 (k_z)$, with peaks at $k_{z} \approx 2.07$ (in Couette flow) and $k_{z} \approx 2.24$ (in Poiseuille flow).
+In Poiseuille flow, determination of the expression for $\tilde{g}_0 (k_z)$ is considerably more involved than in Couette flow; however, the method developed in~\cite{jovbamSCL06} can be used to compute this quantity efficiently without resorting to spatial discretization.
+We note that, at $k_z = 0$, the function $\tilde{g}_0$ becomes equal to zero.
+On the other hand, at large $k_z$ both $\bSos^{-1}$ and $\bSsq^{-1}$ approximately scale as $1/k_z^2$.
+Therefore, the function $\tilde{g}_0$ in~(\ref{eq.g0c}) becomes negligibly small as $k_z \rightarrow \infty$.
+A similar argument holds in Poiseuille flow, which explains the appearance of the peaks at $k_z \neq 0$ in Figure~\ref{fig.g0}.
+As mentioned earlier, the values of $k_z$ where these peaks emerge determine the spanwise length scales of the most energetic response of velocity fluctuations to stochastic forcing in flows with high Weissenberg numbers.

-In summary, a new mechanism for nonmodal amplification of disturbances in elasticity-dominated flows is revealed using variance amplification analysis of the linearized streamwise-constant model.
-This mechanism can serve as an initial stage of streak development which may--upon reaching a finite amplitude--undergo secondary amplification and/or instability and eventually lead to an `elastic turbulence'~\cite{Larson2000,Groisman2000}.
-Elastic turbulence may find use in promoting mixing in microfluidic devices, where inertial effects are weak due to the small geometries~\cite{Groisman2001}.